PanIndustrial-Org/icrc7.mo/README.md

 The class has a register_token_transferred_listener, register_token_mint_listener, and register_token_burn_listener endpoints that allows other objects to register an event listener and be notified whenever a token event occurs from one user to another.

-This functionality is used by the ICRC30.mo component to clear approvals whenever a token changes hands or is burned.
+This functionality is used by the ICRC37.mo component to clear approvals whenever a token changes hands or is burned.

 The events are synchronous and cannot directly make calls to other canisters.
 We suggest using them to set timers if notifications need to be sent using the Timers API.

+The Mint Notification handles both updates and mints.
+The `new_token` will be true for new mints.

 ```
   public type MintNotification = {